 Western fence lizards and Great Basin collared lizards have also been found by Devin and me in the deserts around Utah Lake, but none were documented this time.
 As far as snakes, we only found two DOR Great Basin gopher snakes (one of them only dead a matter of minutes).

 The weather during our time out herping was absolutely ideal, and we decided to make our way up into the mountains in hopes of finding some mountain-dwelling herps.
 Devin and I spent about one hour in a mountain clearing in the morning and came away with two snake species.
 First, we found about 4 or 5 Western terrestrial garter snakes (wandering garters) that were patrolling the field and streamsides for prey.
-After a while we stopped bothering with them and would just watch them speed away across the ground around us.
-A quick identification was all that was necessary, just in case it happened to be a different specie.

 This proved to be wise since a new specie was soon seen trying to quickly and quietly move through the green mountain grass.
 Devin and I were excited to have found a smooth greensnake.